robmiller/jekyll-resize/README.md

 ## Sample usage

-Add the plugin gem to your Gemfile and then install it with Bundler.
+Add the plugin gem to your Gemfile as below, then install it with Bundler.

 ```ruby
 group :jekyll_plugins do